pyr/apotiki/README.md

 The config file path can be controlled with the `APOTIKI_CONFIG` environment variable.

-## Running

-apotiki has two modes of operation, try not to mix the two too much:

-* `apotiki insert`: pushes a list of packages, given on the commnad line to the repo
-* `apotiki web`: start up a web service on port 8000 to display the repository and accept new packages

-apotiki only accepts a list of debian packages on the command line.

 ## Caveats

-error handling is suboptimal to say the least. we'll get there.
+Error handling is suboptimal to say the least. we'll get there.